jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 3. **Year Classification**
    * Standard Year: Contains 12 lunar cycles, including the partial Geal-Idir-Ré at the beginning of the year and the partial Dorcha-Idir-Ré at the end of the year
-   * Long Year: Contains 13 lunar cycles between consecutive vernal equinoxes, including the two partial Idir-Ré periods and featuring the special month Danré
+   * Long Year: Contains 13 lunar cycles between consecutive vernal equinoxes, including the two partial Idir-Ré periods and featuring the special month Ré Anann

 ### Month Structure